xpack/web-jekyll/pages/install.md

 {% include note.html content="These commands were tested with `bash` on Ubuntu 18 LTS and Manjaro 18; for other shells they may need small adjustments." %}

+## The GCC development headers and libraries

+Although not a requirement for node/npm/xpm themselves, if the xPack binaries are used for software development, the xPack toolchains will require the system C/C++ headers, provided by Apple as the Command Line Tools.

+Install the C++ libraries and headers according to the distribution specifics.

 {% endcapture %}